project-asgard/kronmult993/README.md

 # Kronmult

-This library implements `kronmult(matrix_list, vector)`, which is the matrix product of the kronecker product of several matrices and a given vector, for both GPU (using CUDA) and CPU (using OpenMP).
+This library implements the `kronmult_batched` function which computes `output[K] += kron(matrix_list[K]) * input[K]` (k being an index in a batch) which is a batch version of the matrix product of the kronecker product of several matrices and a given vector.

-It is fine-tuned for the needs of [ASGarD](https://github.com/project-asgard/asgard).
+We provide efficient parallel implementations, for both CPU (using OpenMP) and GPU (using CUDA), that have been tuned for the needs of [ASGarD](https://github.com/project-asgard/asgard).
-In particular, we expect our inputs to be *col-major* square matrices.
+In particular, we expect our inputs to be *col-major* matrices and some output pointers to overlap.

-**WARNING: this readme is not up to date, you might need to search in different folders to get the functionalities you are looking for.**

 # Theory